 makes the insulation too heavy for the insulation supports to hold.

-Insulation does play an important part of keeping your crawlspace in a good condition.
+Insulation does play an important part of keeping your attic or crawlspace in a good condition.
 The International Residential Code requires that sub-floor insulation be installed; if sub-floor insulation is not

 installed, then the foundation sidewalls must be insulated.
 Generally if the insulation is installed correctly and is not severely separated we can re-tuck the existing sub-floor insulation, and any insulation that has fallen to the ground